kyleboas/tacticsjournal.com/research/research.md

 <div class="r-section">
   <div class="r-section-label">You can't watch everything</div>
   <p>
     Right now, a manager is explaining a new pressing structure in a Portuguese interview.
 A German podcast is breaking down a positional pattern no one outside that country has noticed.
-By the time it reaches your feed, the edge is gone.
+By the time it reaches your feed, everyone else already knows.
   </p>
 </div>